 Create - Publication 2 ×

 General Tables Options SQL

 All tables?

-Only table? specified before the table name, only that table is added to the

-publication (if any) are If ONLY is not specified, the tab added. le and all its descendant tables
+publication specified before the table name, I. If ONLY is not specified, the tab

-Tables in Schema public × test × × ~
+(if any) are Tables in Schema public × added. : test × × ~

-+

-Table Name Columns Where
+Table Name Columns + Where

 public.actor Select an item 1 actor_id=1

-public.address Select an item 1
+public.address Select an item V 1

 00 × Close 🖸 Reset 🖬 Save